Ficool

 "But whether he still wants to stay friends... that's a different story."

-Alaric pauses, the doubt settling in—but only for a moment.
+Alaric paused, doubt settling in for a moment.

-He shakes his head lightly, as if pushing it away.
+He shook his head lightly, as if pushing the thought away.

 "...Yeah.
 Maybe something just happened at his home."